MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keinitializespinlock.md

 Storage for a spin lock object must be resident: in the device extension of a driver-created device object, in the controller extension of a driver-created controller object, or in nonpaged pool allocated by the caller.

-> [!NOTE]
-> This function is inlined for x64 systems from Windows XP till Windows 7.
-> Starting in Windows 8, this function is exported from `ntoskrnl.lib`.
+This function is inlined for x64 systems from Windows XP till Windows 7.
+Starting in Windows 8, this function is exported from `ntoskrnl.lib`.
 As a result, if you are using the Windows 10 WDK to build a binary that runs on Windows 7 (and therefore you need NX pool usage to pass Windows 10 HLK tests), you must define `WIN9X_COMPAT_SPINLOCK`.
 Otherwise, you may see `Windows cannot load the device driver for this hardware.
 The driver may be corrupted or missing.
 (Code 39)`.

 For more information about spin locks, see [Spin Locks](/windows-hardware/drivers/kernel/spin-locks).